jaffamonkey/hugo-serif-theme/exampleSite/content/_index.md

 title: 'Homepage'
 meta_title: 'Hugo Serif Theme'
 description: "Serif is a modern business theme for Hugo."
-intro_image: "images/illustrations/cross-platform.svg"
+intro_image: "images/illustrations/team.svg"
-intro_image_absolute: false # makes the image use css position: absolute; so it looks "offset".
+intro_image_absolute: true # makes the image use css position: absolute; so it looks "offset".
 It's a visual effect that might not always look good depending on the image you use.
 intro_image_absolute_offset: "auto auto -100px -80px" # used to tweak the positioning of the absolute image if enabled above
 intro_image_hide_on_mobile: true
 ---